Azure/azure-quickstart-templates/101-asp-net-app-service/GettingStarted.md

 ### Resource Group

 A resource group is a container that holds related resources for an Azure solution.
 The resource group includes those resources that you want to manage as a group.

-We gonna need to create a resource group for our deployment if we haven't yet create a resource group.
+We will have to create a resource group for our deployment if we haven't a resource group yet.

 To create a resource group, we will need a name and the location.
 For a list of locations, type: